HandyPlugins/magic-login/readme.txt

 = PRO Features 🎩 =

-Here are the premium features comes with Magic Login Pro:
+Here are the premium features that come with Magic Login Pro:

 - __CLI Command:__ Use WP-CLI to create login links.
 - __Brute Force Protection:__ Limit rate of login attempts and block IP temporarily.
-- __Login request throttling:__ Limit login link generation for certain time of period.
+- __Login request throttling:__ Limit login link generation for a certain time of period.
-- __IP Check:__ Enhance the security by restricting users to login from the same IP address that requested the link.
+- __IP Check:__ Enhance the security by restricting users to log in from the same IP address that requested the link.
 - __Domain Restriction:__ Allow only certain domains to use the magic link.
 - __Login Email Customization:__ Customize login message by using email placeholders.
 - __Login Redirect:__ Redirect users to a specific page right after login.
 You can also redirect different pages based on the user role.